-- While most local lakes are publicly owned and managed, two lakes in the City of Bellevue are privately owned and managed - Phantom Lake and Lake Bellevue. - Private lake owners are responsible for the proper management of their lakes, and the formation of a Lake Management District can help facilitate management efforts. - Federal, state, and local regulations direct individual citizens and the City to work together to effectively minimize stormwater impacts to lakes. - Stormwater systems are complicated combinations of private and public systems that work together to convey stormwater, minimize flooding, and protect water quality. - Lakes, whether public or private, are an important part of the stormwater management system. - The City indirectly protects private lakes through regulation of development and activities, stormwater maintenance activities, public education, and emergency flooding and pollution event response.
+- While most local lakes are publicly owned and managed, two lakes in the City of Bellevue are privately owned and managed - Phantom Lake and Lake Bellevue. - Private lake owners are responsible for the proper management of their lakes, and the formation of a Lake Management District can help facilitate management efforts. - Federal, state, and local regulations direct individual citizens and the City to work together to effectively minimize stormwater impacts to lakes. - Stormwater systems are complicated combinations of private and public systems that work together to convey stormwater, minimize flooding, and protect water quality. - Lakes, whether public or private, are an important part of the stormwater management system. - The City indirectly protects private lakes through development regulations, stormwater maintenance activities. public education. and emergency flooding and pollution event response.